YirenWA/Physical-Computing---Yiren-Wang/README.md

 2. The axis of rotation is the point for the edge of the mended surface.
 And the range of rotation angles is within the setting.
 (Problem: the support is unstable, that needs to be solved)

 In order to get plenty of experimentation, structurally I chose to hand frame the structure myself.
 This allowed for constant modification.
+At the same time the combination of this week's work also determines the final Inputs and Outputs:

+Input1: People approaching the installation and " input " words - IR sensor
+Output1.1: Sewing machine starts working - DC motor
+Output1.2: Mended surface starts to rotate - DC motor / Servo motor
+Input2: Person approaching the installation - Ultrasonic sensor
+Output2: Light under the repaired surface lights up to show the damage and repair on the mended surface - LED

 # Week 3